 GENERIC NAME: loracarbef

-BRAND NAME: (Lorabid: This brand no longer is available in the U.S.)
+BRAND NAME: (Lorabid: This brand no longer is available in the U.S. and there are no generic formulations.)

 GENERIC AVAILABLE: No